Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Performance Evaluation

-\emph{Rate-Relevance Tradeoff:} In Fig. \ref{fig1}(a) and (b), we explore rate-relevance curves on the two datasets.
+\textbf{Rate relevance tradeoff:} In Fig. \ref{fig1_1}(a) and (b), we explore rate-relevance curves on the two datasets.
+Note that the better rate-relevance tradeoff means that given the same communication cost, better inference quality is achieved, or given the same inference quality, less communicate rate is required.
 DLSC does not involve a rate control variable like $\beta$.
 It is thereby represented as a fixed point in the two sub-figures.
 Other methods apply a range of $\beta$ from 0 to 1 to control their communication rates.
 Then, we collect the converged value of the ``sum-rate''-``N-CE'' pair at each sampled $\beta \in [0, 1]$ to roughly depict the tradeoff curve between the two.
-It is observed that PoM$^2$-DIB achieves the ideal rate-relevance curve characterized by TADIB under hard limits by introducing a new degree of freedom, i.e., selection.
-In MM-Fi, its performance is even better than that of TADIB (the further to the upper left, the better), which fully matches our discussion in Section \ref{subsec_fad_A}.
+It is observed that $p$TADIB achieves the ideal rate-relevance curve characterized by VDDIB under hard limits by introducing a new degree of freedom, i.e., selection.
+In MM-Fi, its performance is even better than that of $p$TADIB (the further to the upper left, the better), which fully matches our discussion in Section \ref{subsec_fad_A}.
 While RS-DIB, which lacks an update mechanism of selection, performs much worse.
 It does not even work on the complex MM-Fi, corresponding to its crash on task 2 as shown in Table \ref{table_1}.
 This contrast strongly supports the effectiveness of the cooperative selection policy presented in Section \ref{sec_coop_pol}.